-When you are looking to progress with a project, one of the more important things to look at is the risk of completing on time, within budget having all of the materials available to be able to complete the project.
+When you are looking to progress with a project, one of the more important things to look at is the risk.
+This could be the risk of of completing on time, within budget or having all of the materials available.
 This is called the risk analysis (or risk management) part of the project.
-By limiting the amount of risk that you are taking, you are improving the quality of the planning that is taking place.
+By limiting the amount of risk that you are taking, you improve the quality of the planning.

 Thankfully if you are using rail business intelligence software you have a range of tools available to help you make decisions and analyse the amount of risk your project has.

-By building different versions of your project simultaneously and changing a small number of values, you can see how these changes would make a difference in your overall planning of the project.
+By building different versions of your project simultaneously and changing a small number of values, you can see how these changes would make a difference in your overall planning.
 Without creating hundreds of different versions manually, you can use specialised business intelligence tools to do this for you.

 Running Simulations On Your Data